LectureLens: AI Study Planner with Next.js + Supabase

 AI Processing Pipeline

-Although the public README focuses on core features, internally the pipeline treats each uploaded document as a sequence of processing stages designed to preserve semantic structure while limiting token usage:
+Internally the pipeline treats each uploaded document as a sequence of processing stages designed to preserve semantic structure while limiting token usage:

 Token & Performance Constraints